rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-20-introducing-team-alster-hamburgers.md

 Why “Alster Hamburgers”, what does it mean?
 ---------------------------
 The Alster is a nice big lake in the middle of Hamburg - not far from the ThoughtWorks office and perfect for relaxing after a long day of coding when Hamburg doesn’t shower us with the rain that it is famous for.
-Maybe while eating a well-deserved tasty hamburger, too!
+Maybe while eating a well-deserved tasty hamburger, too! :hamburger:

 How did you hear about the SoC and why did you apply?